mythrandire/mythrandire.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello there!
-I'm Dr. Mathias Micheel, a postdoctoral scientist currently employed at the Leibniz-Institute of Photonic Technology in Jena, Germany.
+I'm Dr. Mathias Micheel, a Physical Chemist from Germany.
 On this website, you may find more about my research and myself.
 From time to time, I might even drop random thoughts here - just like it was my personal blog in 2004!

 > *And if in a distant future the supply of coal becomes completely exhausted, civilization will not be checked by that, for life and civilization will continue as